 Saving Results

-We can export the results in our MultiAssayExperiment to an excel
+We can export the results in our MultiAssayExperiment

-spreadsheet using the extract_results_excel
+an Excel spreadsheet using the extract_results_excel

-results by changing the result_types
+choose certain results by changing the result_types

 argument.